Central Landing Establishment: Establishment

 General Sir John Dill, the Chief of the Imperial General Staff (CIGS), inspecting parachute troops at the Central Landing Establishment at RAF Ringway near Manchester, December 1940.

 Following Prime Minister Winston Churchill's decision to create a parachute corps within the British Army after German successes using airborne force during the early stages of the war, a parachute training school known as the Central Landing School was set up at RAF Ringway near Manchester in June 1940.
 On 31 August 1940, it was expanded within the school becoming the Central Landing Establishment.
+Group Captain Leslie Gordon Harvey became the establishment's first commanding officer on 18 September 1940.
 There was a separate Technical unit and the addition of the Glider Training Squadron which would be used by pilots training for the Glider Pilot Regiment.

 The centre was operated by Royal Air Force and British Army officers working in collaboration.

 In 1941, the Airborne Forces Establishment was created from the experimental and technical units, renamed in 1942 as the Airborne Forces Experimental Establishment.
 The Parachute Training Squadron became a unit in its own right as the Parachute Training School on 15 February 1942.

 Glider pilot training took 24 weeks; a 12-week light pilot training course and a 12-week glider course.